quixio/quix-samples/csharp/sources/ably-hub/README.md

 # C# Ably Source
-The sample contained in this folder gives an example on how to connect to sources in the [Ably Hub](https://ably.com/hub) and write values to a Quix stream.
+This sample is a connector to Ably.
+It lets you subscribe to any channel as a source for your Quix application.

+You can also use it to stream data from [Ably's Hub](https://ably.com/hub) to quickly access open data.

 ## Requirements / Prerequisites
  - An active [Ably](https://ably.com/) subscription (The free account is ok too)